HarshKapadia2/cli/terminal.md

 	backups  lib    lock   mail
 	```

 - Use the `-l` option for the long listing format.
-This format shows details like file permissions, ownership, size, timestamp, etc. (See  [chmod](#chmod)  section for details on permissions, groups, etc)
+This format shows details like file permissions, ownership, size, timestamp, etc. (See  [changing permissions](#changing-permissions)  section for details on permissions, groups, etc)
 	```bash
 	$ ls -l
 	total 84